-- b) Any child pornography offences;
+- Any child pornography offences; b)

-- c) Any sexual offences;
+- Any sexual offences; c)

-- d) Any offence of physical violence;
+- Any offence of physical violence; d)

-- e) Any offence of assault; and
+- Any offence of assault; and e)

-- f) Any offence involving trafficking of illegal drugs.
+- Any offence involving trafficking of illegal drugs. f)

 Such criminal offences will result in immediate disciplinary action up and to and including termination of employment for cause.